retrixe/octyne/docs/API.md

 If using [the console API endpoint](#ws-serveridconsoleticketticket) or [the file download API endpoint](#get-serveridfilepathpathticketticket), you can use the one-time ticket system to make the use of these endpoints in the browser JavaScript environment convenient.
 Use [GET /ott (one-time ticket)](#get-ott-one-time-ticket) to retrieve a ticket using your token (same as requests to any other endpoint), then pass it in the URL query parameters.
 A ticket is valid for 30 seconds, tied to your account and IP address, and can only be used once.

+In multi-node setups, authentication endpoints for login, logout and account management only work on the primary Octyne node.
+Once logged in, you can use the same login token with any Octyne node.
+One-time tickets, however, only work with the Octyne node you requested them from.
+Apart from authentication, each node in a multi-node setup does not share any information with the other, so you must contact the API of each node individually to get running process info, statistics, console output, etc.

 ## Errors

 All endpoints may return an error.
 Errors are formatted in JSON in the following format: `{"error": "error description here"}`.